PowerBiDevCamp/AppOwnsDataWithRLS/README.md

-# AppOwnsDataWithRLS
+# App-Owns-Data Embedding With RLS Sample Application
-A sample web application built using the Power BI App-Owns-Data embedding demonstrating how to design a security/authorization model which leverages row-level-security (RLS).
+This is a sample web application built using .NET 5 and the Power BI App-Owns-Data embedding that was created to demonstrate how to design a security/authorization model which leverages row-level-security (RLS).